Coinbase Wallet Review – Fees, Supported Coins, Security, DeFi Access

 The first thing you will ask yourself when you decide which crypto wallet to use is “Is it safe?”.
 Coinbase Wallet is widely considered one of the safest and most secure wallets in the crypto world.

-This wallet offers various protection options such as two-factor authentication, multiple signatures, confirmation requests, etc. My suggestion is always here to activate at least some of these measures in order to make your assets more secure.
+This wallet offers various protection options such as two-factor authentication, multiple signatures, confirmation requests, etc. My suggestion is always here to activate at least some of these measures in order to make your digital assets more secure.
 It just increases your chances to be safe from hackers’ attacks.

 Coinbase confirmed that the main problem was with their SMS verification system so they updated it once the issue was noticed to prevent this from happening again.
 Furthermore, Coinbase refunded all crypto to users whose accounts were hacked.